landindonner/ELK_Stack_Project/README.md

     10.0.0.7 ansible_python_interpreter=/usr/bin/python3
  ```

-The next task is to create an Ansible playbook that installed Docker and configure all of the virtual web servers with the DVWA web app.
-This is done by using nano to create a yml file in the ansible directory in the Ansible container:
+The next task is to create an Ansible playbook that installs Docker and configures all of the virtual web servers with the DVWA web app.
+This is done by using nano to create a YAML file in the ansible directory in the Ansible container:
  ```bash
   root@container_ID:~# nano /etc/ansible/playbook-name.yml
   ```
-This is the yml code used to install Docker and create the DVWA containers:
+This is the Ansible playbook code used to install Docker and create the DVWA containers:

 ```bash
 ---